N0rthernL1ghts/docker-env-secrets/README.md

 # docker-env-secrets
-Make secrets available as uppercase environment variables for seamless integration in Docker containers.
+Make secrets available as environment variables for seamless integration in Docker containers.
 Optimized for S6 supervised environment.

 This is designed and optimized for use with [S6 Overlay](https://github.com/just-containers/s6-overlay) (See: https://github.com/N0rthernL1ghts/s6-rootfs).
 To use with other init systems, check the [To utilize secrets with other init systems](#to-utilize-secrets-with-other-init-systems) section.

+### Behavior
+By default, secret names are normalized to uppercase to comply with environment variable naming conventions.
+You can disable this behavior by setting environment variable `NORMALIZE_SECRET_NAMES` to `0`.

+Secrets are stored in `/var/run/s6/container_environment` directory, where each secret is stored in a separate file.
+This can be adjusted with `SECRETS_EXPORT_PATH` environment variable.
+`/var/run/s6/container_environment` is a default location and applies only to S6 Overlay.
+For other init systems, you can adjust this path to your needs.

 ### Usage
 ```Dockerfile